AY2425S2-CS2113-T11b-3/tp/docs/UserGuide.md

 Format: `pf list`

 * Displays all patient information stored in the list.
+* If notes is empty, "No notes were given." will be displayed by default.

 ### Editing a patient information : `pf edit`